Guide

 What is a sales funnel?

-It guides prospects from the top of the funnel (TOFU), where they first become aware of a brand.
-As leads move through each stage, the funnel narrows – some drop off due to lack of interest, budget constraints, or alternative solutions.
-By the bottom of the funnel (BOFU), only the most qualified leads remain, ready to make a purchase decision.
+The funnel starts wide at the top where prospects first discover your brand.
+As they move through each stage, some naturally drop off due to lack of interest, budget constraints, or alternative solutions.
+Only the most qualified leads reach the bottom, ready to make a purchase decision.

 For example, imagine an online store selling speciality coffee beans.
 A customer might discover the brand through Instagram, then browse the website, join the email list for a 10% discount, add a bag of beans to their cart, and finally complete the purchase.

-Also known as a business growth funnel, conversion funnel, and purchase funnel, each stage reflects increasing commitment, and understanding this process helps businesses nurture prospects more effectively and improve conversion rates.
+Also known as a business growth funnel, conversion funnel or purchase funnel, each stage reflects growing commitment.
+Understanding this process helps you nurture prospects more effectively and improve conversion rates.

 What are the sales funnel stages?

-5. Retention – Ensure customer satisfaction to encourage repeat business and long-term loyalty.
+5. Retention: Ensure customer satisfaction to encourage repeat business and long-term loyalty, especially since research shows that around 65% of a company’s business comes from existing customers

 What are the benefits to using a sales funnel?